sinarazi/Froth_flotation_Computer_Vision/README.md

 <img src ="Images/2.png">

 # Conclusion:
-There are numerous ways so as to solve this project, I would prefer this algorithm due to its convenience and pace, even if instance segmentation can give us more accurate result.
+There are numerous ways so as to solve this project, I would prefer this algorithm due to its convenience and fast pace, even if instance segmentation can give us more accurate result.
 However, in realtime projects like this, SSD is better.
 Finally, the predicted results are shown like this.

 <img src ="Images/3.png" width="300">